• HOME

 Criteria: 1) Demonstrate how their [student] research will contribute to our knowledge of suburban and urban wildlands, and 2) serve as a mentor to a high school wildlife technician on a multi-year project.

-Funding Amount: 7,000$ annual for three years
+Funding Amount: $5000 annual for two (masters students) to three (doctoral students) years

 Science to Achieve Results (STAR) Graduate Fellowship